 Converts to Christianity face the strongest levels of pressure for their faith.
-Men and boys are usually disowned by the family when they convert and are forced to leave the family home.
-They also face beatings, humiliation and harsher treatment when persecuted by religious authorities.
-Students may also experience discrimination and verbal abuse within educational settings.
+Men and boys are usually disowned by their family when they convert and are forced to leave the family home.
+They also face beatings, humiliation, and harsher treatment when persecuted by religious authorities.
+Students may also experience discrimination and verbal abuse in educational settings.

-- Forced divorce

-- Forced out of home/expulsion
+- Forced out of home / expulsion

-- Incarceration by government
+- Violence physical

 - Violence verbal